 Investing in Dow Jones ETFs is how many longer-term investors gain exposure to the entire index with just one transaction.

-You could also trade Dow Jones ETFs on leverage with CFDs, but bear in mind this offers lower liquidity and higher spreads than trading the index directly (as in our above explanation).
+You could also trade Dow Jones ETFs on leverage, but bear in mind this offers lower liquidity and higher spreads than trading the index directly (as in our above explanation).
 Leveraged trades mean you can go long or short on ETFs.
 However, again, total profits or losses can significantly outweigh your margin amount, as both are based on the total position size.

 3. Trade or invest in Dow Jones shares